-The 2020-21 Annual Governance Statement identified 12 significant governance areas that the council were working to address.
-Progress updates can be found on the council's website; see the Significant Governance Areas Update Q4 2020/2021 link to be added when published.
-Of these areas, three have progressed and are now embedded in our processes, the other nine remain as significant areas of action for the council moving forward into 2021/2022 and will continue to be monitored as such.
+The 2021/2022 Annual Governance Statement identified 11 significant governance areas that the council were working to address.
+Progress updates can be found on the council's website; see the Significant Governance Areas Update Q4 2021/2022.
+Six of these areas remain as significant areas of action for the council moving forward into 2022/2023 and will continue to be monitored as such.

-Through the 2021/2022 annual governance review, the following areas which outline the actions being taken to address them have been identified as significant areas of work for the council during 2022/2023:-
+Through the 2022/2023 annual governance review, the following areas which outline the actions being taken to address them have been identified as significant areas of work for the council during 2022/2023:-